I7-Examples/Bronze/docs/source.txt

 Scouring Old Castle is a scene.
 Scouring Old Castle begins when the location is in Old Castle and Scouring Old Castle has not happened.
 Scouring Old Castle ends in completion when every room in Old Castle is visited.
 Scouring Old Castle ends in irrelevance when Search ends.

 When Scouring Old Castle ends in completion:
-	say "He's not down here, then, in the east wing.[line break]";
+	say "He's not down here, then, in the east wing.[paragraph break]";
 	if a room in Main Castle is unvisited begin;
 		suggest Main Castle;